8 Dumb Marketing Mistakes

 Many companies don’t know how to market.

-They have great products, a great sales team and…no sales.
+Companies have great products, a great sales team and…no sales.
 Why?
 Because they stink at marketing.

 Here are 8 dumb marketing mistakes that way too many businesses commit that will cost them money, leads and customers.